 If Friday night means Chinese takeout, you might want to hit the grocery store on the way home from work instead.
-This dish has less than 300 calories a serving, contains a day’s worth of vitamin A and is ready in just 30 minutes (about the time you would have waited for your order).
-And this dish contains just 353 milligrams of sodium, compared the 2,990 milligrams in an order of PF Chang’s garlic noodles!
+This dish has less than 300 calories a serving, contains a day's worth of vitamin A and is ready in just 30 minutes (about the time you would have waited for your order).
+And this dish contains just 353 milligrams of sodium, compared to the 2,990 milligrams in an order of PF Chang's garlic noodles!

 Get the recipe from Love and Olive Oil.